(aka. ‘Brazilian Lady’)

 Begonia peruviana A.DC. is also an accepted scientific name.
 It was named and described by Alphonse Louis Pierre Pyramus de Candolle in Annales des Sciences Naturelles in 1859.

 The genus, Begonia L., was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 1,936 species in the Begonia genus (as of 11-4-21 when this page was last updated).
+As of 12-28-21 when this page was last updated, Plants of the World Online lists 1,932 species in the Begonia genus.
 It is a member of the plant family Begoniaceae with 2 genera.
 Those numbers could change as updates are made on POWO.
-The list of Begonia species keeps climbing.

 Before I continue, I want to give special thanks to Rick Schoellhorn (Proven Winners) for helping me out with the correct names of this Begonia (and a few others).
 He sent me the link to the International Database of the Begoniaceae.
 The Record List includes 19,401 different species and cultivars of Begonias…